-The good news is that vitiligo — upsetting as it can be to those who are living with it — isn't medically dangerous.
-It's not a form of skin cancer, it's not an infection like MRSA, and it's definitely not contagious.
+While vitiligo might make kids self-conscious, this skin condition is not medically dangerous.
+It's not a form of skin cancer, it's not an infection like MRSA, and it's not contagious.
 In fact, most kids who have it are every bit as healthy as everyone else.

-Our skin color is determined not by how many melanocytes we have (we're all born with a similar amount), but rather by how active they are.
-Dark-skinned people have cells that naturally produce a lot of melanin, while light-skinned people produce much less.
+Our skin color is not based on how many melanocytes we have (we're all born with a similar amount), but by how active they are.
+Dark-skinned people have cells that naturally produce a lot of melanin, while the cells in light-skinned people make much less.

-Sometimes, though, skin cells suddenly stop producing melanin.
-At first, this might cause a spot, called a macule, whose color is much lighter than the skin around it.
-But in time these light patches may spread and grow to cover a larger portion of the body.
-Sometimes the spread happens quickly, and then remains stable for a number of years; other times it happens slowly, over a longer period of time.
+Sometimes, though, skin cells suddenly stop making melanin.
+At first, this might cause a spot — called a macule — whose color is much lighter than the skin around it.
+But in time, these light patches can spread and grow to cover a larger part of the body.
+Sometimes the spread happens quickly, and then remains stable for a number of years.
+Other times it happens slowly, over a longer period of time.

-Dermatologists label the types of vitiligo according to the amount and location of the patches:
+Dermatologists label the types of vitiligo based on the amount of the patches and where they are:

 - focal vitiligo happens when there are just a few spots in a single area

-- generalized vitiligo is associated with many spots all over the body that tend to be symmetrical (they affect the right and left sides of the body like a mirror image).
+- generalized vitiligo is associated with many spots all over the body.
+These tend to be symmetrical, meaning they affect the right and left sides of the body like a mirror image.
 This is the most common form of the condition.

 - segmental vitiligo is characterized by spots only on one side of the body and usually nowhere else.
-This type of vitiligo is relatively uncommon.
+This type of vitiligo is not common.

-Although vitiligo can appear anywhere on the body, it's more likely to happen in:
+Vitiligo can appear anywhere on the body, but it's more likely to happen in:

 - areas that are exposed to the sun, such as the face or hands